Emily97/GenerativeDesign/P.1. Color/P.1.2.3.02 Color Palettes From Rules02/Step 01/README.md

   }
 }
 ```
-Using a loop to create rows and columns of tiles all preset to color red
+Using a loop to create rows and columns of tiles all preset to color red.